PopovEvgeniy/txt866/readme.txt

 Command-line arguments

-This program takes an input file name and output file name as command-line arguments.
+This program takes an input file name and output file name as the command-line arguments.
 The output file will be created if needed.

 Exit codes

-0 — Operation successfully completed.
+0 — Operation was successfully completed.
-1 — Can't open input file.
+1 — Can't open the input file.
-2 — Can't create output file.
+2 — Can't create the output file.
-3 — Invalid command line arguments.
+3 — Invalid command-line arguments.

 Source code

 The code was compiled under Open Watcom.
 You can compile it with any modern C compiler.
-The source code can compile for a wide range of operating systems, but you need to create a makefile or build a script by yourself.
+The source code can compile for a wide range of operating systems, but you need to create a makefile or a build script by yourself.
 I provide the binary files (Dos and Windows) and the makefile for Linux.

 Install and uninstall under Linux